pglen/pyspass/README.md

 SHA512 strong, no passes are saved, only site, site login and serial is saved.

  Pass is displayed as a QR code.
-(For your eyes only) The default tab is for site, the pass QR is not shown unless 'Auth' is selected.
+(For your eyes only) The default tab is for the site, the pass QR is not shown unless 'Auth' is selected.

 ![Screen Shot](screen2.png)